AJGranowski/FRC-Java-Programming-Tutorial/doc/level-3.md

 2. Locate “Technical Resources” in the left sidebar
 3. Hover over the button, and select “Programming” when a sub menu pops out

 This should bring you to the 2016 FRC Control System page.
-Note that this guide has been written during 2015, so some of the steps outlined might differ from what you see.

 If you are concerned with this year’s robot setup, you should read through *Getting Started With the 2016 Control System*, if not, we can simply jump to setting up the environment.